CathyBreton/Genomic_Evolution/README.md

 Sun Grid Engine (SGE) and SLURM job scheduler concepts are quite similar.
 All the script are developped to use them in SGE systeme HPC.
-In order to adapt those script to SLURM , on script is added, but no finis.
+In order to adapt those script to SLURM , one script is added, but not finish in the SLURM folder.

 <details>